mosayebi/patchy_particle_simulation_lammps/README.md

 make
 ```

-A successful installation will create the lammps executable in `./build/lmp`
+A successful installation will create the lammps executable in `./build/lmp`.

+We used the RIGID body package in lammps to define our patchy particles.
+A patchy particle is rigid body composed of multiple particles.
+We can define pair potentials between any two pairs of particles in two different rigid bodies.
+In the second example (i.e SAGE), we also define a bond between two rigid bodies.

 ## Examples

 ### Hexagonal sheet

-- `generate_init_conf.m` is MATLAB script to generate a lammps starting configuration
+- `generate_init_conf.m` is a MATLAB script to generate a lammps starting configuration
-- `in.rigid` the lammps input script for running the simulation.
-The pair-potential is hybrid LJ/morse potential.
+- `in.rigid` a lammps input script for defining the system and running the simulation.
+The pair-potential used for patchy particles is a hybrid LJ/morse potential.
-- `last_conf_0.1` a sample lammps starting configuration
+- `last_conf_0.1` a sample lammps starting configuration.

 ```
 cd hexagonal_sheet